geopython/diving-into-pygeoapi/workshop/docs/setup/index.md

+---
+title: Setup of the workshop environment
+---

 # Setup

 There are multiple options to follow the workshop.
 It is important to understand the limitations of each of the options: